 At Woodroffe, pastoral care occurs on a daily basis and in a variety of ways.
 At one end of the continuum is what happens every Sunday (though not only then) when members of the congregation reach out to each other in caring and supportive ways, be it a cheerful “good morning” as we arrive or a quiet chat in the pew before or after the service.
 The weekly bulletin reminds us of this when it notes that “we are all called to ministry.”
 At the other end, is the care provided usually by the ministerial staff to those in situations of acute need—typically surrounding a death or serious illness.
 In between are those circumstances which call for an ongoing commitment—long or short-term—by a member of the congregation to take on responsibility for caring for another.
 One example is members who are largely confined to their homes and are unable to attend church regularly.
 A group of regular visitors ensures that these members of our family remain connected in a very personal way.
 In other cases, from time to time, members find themselves in a particularly difficult or crisis situation that may call for someone with special skills or training to assist or augment the support provided by the Ministers.
 This is where the Pastoral Care Team comes in.

-Woodroffe’s team is currently composed of ten lay members (Judy Chaplin, Wes Dearham, Lynn Hampton, Mary-Lynne Harvey, Deb Lester, Jeannette Montgomery, John Patton, Cathy Seaborn, Gregg Smith and David Watson), all of whom have completed a ten-week training program to develop their listening skills and their ability to respond pastorally and confidentially when a crisis arises.
+Woodroffe’s team is currently composed of ten lay members (Lynne Crocker, Pat Cuthbert, Wes Dearham, Mary-Lynne Harvey, Rob Howes, Deb Lester, Jeannette Montgomery, John Patton, Cathy Seaborn, Gregg Smith, Lorna Waymann and Laura Welsh), all of whom have completed a ten-week training program to develop their listening skills and their ability to respond pastorally and confidentially when a crisis arises.
 These skills are maintained and enhanced through continuing education programs provided by the Pastoral Care Training Program and community agencies.
 The team meets monthly from September to June for mutual support, sharing and learning and, each fall, covenants with the congregation to care for one another.

-If you have or are aware of a pastoral care need or would like more information about the work of the Pastoral Care Team, please contact Rev. Kathryn Peate, Rev. Alan Edwards, John Patton or any member of the team.
+If you have or are aware of a pastoral care need or would like more information about the work of the Pastoral Care Team, please contact Rev. Kathryn Peate, Rev. Alan Edwards, Cathy Seaborn or any member of the team.
 All such communication is kept strictly confidential.